sunkadshreyas/Web_Basics/README.md

 password : abcd<br />

 ToDo App : <br />
-Add, Edit and Remove Items from your TodoApp.
+Add, Edit and Remove Items from your TodoApp.<br />

+Space Invaders Game : <br />
+Use SpaceBar for shooting and arrow keys for movement of shooter.<br />